-A high credit score will make it easier to qualify for mortgages and car loans, start a business, and, in some cases, secure a job.
+Having the highest credit score will make it easier to qualify for mortgages and car loans, start a business, and, in some cases, secure a job.
+More importantly, a good credit score reflects a secure financial standing, meaning you have fewer money problems to worry about.

 What is a Perfect Credit Score?